gregbruss/d2l-en/chapter_multilayer-perceptrons/environment.md

 So far, we have worked through a number of hands-on implementations fitting machine learning models to a variety of datasets.
-And yet, until now we skated over the matter of where are data comes from in the first place, and what we plan to ultimately *do* with the outputs from our models.
+And yet, until now we skated over the matter of where our data comes from in the first place, and what we plan to ultimately *do* with the outputs from our models.
 Too often in the practice of machine learning, developers rush ahead with the development of models